STUDY JAPANESE ONLINE WITH NATIVES HERE

 Kaidan - Japanese horror stories

-An example of the history of the genre is the “The dish mansion in Bancho”.
-The story takes place a long time ago and depicts the death – unjust – of a servant, he returns in the form of a ghost – or yurei as the ghost is called in Japan – to haunt the living.
-That is, they are very common stories, but with different meanings.
+One example of a story in the genre is “The Dish Mansion in Bancho”.
+The story takes place a long time ago and depicts the – unjust – death of a servant, who returns in the form of a ghost – or yurei as the ghost is called in Japan – to haunt the living.
+In other words, these are quite common stories, but with different meanings.

-However, despite being stories with well-known, even predictable plots, what is behind is bigger than that.
-The vast majority of Japanese follow Buddhism, this influences the elements portrayed in the plot of the kaidan.
+However, despite being stories with known, even predictable plots, what is behind is greater than that.
+The vast majority of Japanese people follow Buddhism, which influences the elements portrayed in the plot of kaidan.

-Buddhists strongly believe in what they call karma.
-It would basically be an analogy with the law of cause and effect: for every action, there is a fruit and there is a result.
-This concept is the basis of Buddhism.
-And this fruit, or result, is reflected in the present life or in the afterlife.
+Buddhists believe a lot in what they call karma.
+It would be basically an analogy with the law of cause and effect: for every action, there is a fruit and there is a result.
+This concept is the foundation of Buddhism.
+And this fruit, or result, reflects in the current life or in the afterlife.

-When the tale involves ghosts, the chance that you're reading something about revenge is huge.
-There is a Japanese belief that yurei exist because of the feeling of revenge present in the body.
+When the tale involves ghosts, the chance of reading something about revenge is enormous.
+There is a Japanese belief that yurei exist due to the feeling of revenge present in the body.

 Do you know any Kaidan?

-Before finishing, it is interesting to note that the tales of the kaidan have references to the water element.
-Because in Japanese belief, water is the road to the underworld.
+Before finishing, it is interesting to note that stories in the kaidan style have references to the water element.
+Because in Japanese belief, water is the pathway to the underworld.

 But anyway, Kaidan is also part of a kind of Japanese game.
 The game is basically the same type as those of summoning spirits and demons or something similar here in the west.
 Where you have to do a kind of ritual to play the game.
 I won't go into details as it would be unnecessary.